stevebholt/rpad316/_pages/handout7.md

 We should get something like:
 ![Scatter Plot of BMI and Excersize](http://stevebholt.github.io/rpad316/assets/images/scatter1_lab7.png)

 Visually, we can kind of see a small negative direction in the data.
 The dots farther out in the x-axis seem to be lower on the y-axis, which suggests that those who exercise more have a lower BMI.
-Importantly, each plot point represents the observed BMI (Y_i) and observed exercise frequency (X_i) for each individual in our sample.
+Importantly, each plot point represents the observed BMI ($Y_i$) and observed exercise frequency ($X_i$) for each individual in our sample.
 Let's add the best fit line to better see the relationship in our sample.

 ```
 graph twoway (lfit bmi vig10fwk) (scatter bmi vig10fwk)